 However, I have heard very positive things about Union Gospel mission providing the support and structure to change lives in St. Paul.
 Minneapolis has partnered with shelters and St. Stephen's to find housing and other support.
 See Giverealchange.org or read about Minneapolis' Downtown100 program, Homeless Connect programs and their committment to ending homelessness.

 So giving money to a charity is clearly the best action.
 Only in the most unique situations, or as guided by the Holy Spirit would I give a panhandler money.
 I completely agree with your thoughts.

-nine and a half months ago
+eleven and a half months ago

 You can give something.
 And share a word of hope at the same time. $.25 is something.